INTEGRATION Spotlights

 Did you know the burden of malaria in pregnancy in sub-Saharan African countries?

-Prof. Kassoum Kayentao (USTTB)
+Prof. Kassoum Kayentao (USTTB, Mali)

 Malaria continues to be a major health problem in low and middle-income countries.
 Pregnant women and children under five years of age are the most vulnerable group affected by malaria.
 Each year, approximately 46 million pregnant women are at risk of malaria infection in sub-Saharan Africa and the burden of malaria is increasing year by year.